JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_services.md

 To register a non-[Light Service](#light-services), distinct extension points are provided for each type:

-* `com.intellij.applicationService` - application-level service
+* `com.intellij.applicationService` – application-level service
-* `com.intellij.projectService` - project-level service
+* `com.intellij.projectService` – project-level service
-* `com.intellij.moduleService` - module-level service (not recommended, see [Note](#types))
+* `com.intellij.moduleService` – module-level service (not recommended, see [Note](#types))

+The service implementation is specified in the required `serviceImplementation` attribute.

+### Service API

-To expose service API, create a separate class for `serviceInterface` and extend it in corresponding class registered in `serviceImplementation`.
+To expose a service's API, create a separate class for `serviceInterface` and extend it in the corresponding class registered in `serviceImplementation`.
-If `serviceInterface` isn't specified, it's supposed to have the same value as `serviceImplementation`.
+If `serviceInterface` isn't specified, it is supposed to have the same value as `serviceImplementation`.
 Use inspection <control>Plugin DevKit | Plugin descriptor | Plugin.xml extension registration</control> to highlight redundant `serviceInterface` declarations.

+### Additional Attributes

+A service can be restricted to a certain OS via the `os` attribute.

-To provide a custom implementation for test/headless environment, specify `testServiceImplementation`/`headlessImplementation` additionally.
+To provide a custom implementation for test or headless environment, specify `testServiceImplementation` or `headlessImplementation` respectively.

-### Example
+### Examples

 <tabs group="languages">